What is a Family Limited Partnership

-Remember, the general partner controls who fills different management roles and who is paid a salary.
+Remember, the general partner controls who fills different management roles and which family member is paid a salary.
 The general partner can take a substantial salary in keeping with his/her management role.

 Cashflow distributions are discretionary.
 The general manager determines whether a distribution will be made.
 This is important – and goes to the heart of the benefits we mentioned – because the limited partners are entitled to a share of profits (and have to pay income taxes on them), but the limited partners are not entitled to cash if the general partner decides he or she isn’t going to make a distribution that year.

-The Family Limited Partnership allows the general partner to keep management control over the business or real estate and to keep control over cash flow.
+The partnership agreement allows the general partner to keep management control over the business or real estate and to keep control over cash flow.

 Advantages of Family Limited Partnership

-The unique ownership structure of the Family Limited Partnership is what allows this estate planning technique to provide such powerful benefits.
+The unique ownership structure of Family Limited Partnerships is what allows this estate planning tool to provide such powerful benefits.